Board of Governors

 Joseph Bruno has been a member of the Maimonides Board of Trustees since 2014 and participates on Maimonides’ Medical Matters and Physical Facilities Committees.

 He has a unique background in both emergency management and law and has significant experience running complex government entities focused on emergency management.
-In his public service role, he served most recently as Commissioner of the New York City Office of Emergency Management (NYCOEM), and is a former Commissioner of the New York City Fire Department (FDNY).
+In his public service role, he served most recently as Commissioner of the New York City Office of Emergency Management and is a former Commissioner of the New York City Fire Department.

-Mr. Bruno also served as the CEO of Helen Keller Services, a 126 year old not-for-profit, which provides direct service to blind, visually impaired consumers in New York City, Nassau and Suffolk Counties and serves the deaf-blind population in the nation through regional offices located around the United States.
+Bruno also served as the CEO of Helen Keller Services, a 126-year-old not-for-profit, which provides direct service to blind, visually impaired consumers in New York City, Nassau and Suffolk Counties and serves the deaf-blind population in the nation through regional offices located around the United States.

 Jeannie H. Cross